 There is one more thing to mention – and that is the way these two wireless transmission protocols operate in a dual-sided power meter.
 A dual-sided power meter is one that has two power sensors, allowing it to measure left and right leg power independently.
 (Examples are the Favero Assioma DUO, Garmin Vector 3, PowerTap P1, Verve InfoCrank and ROTOR 2INpower DM power meters.)

 With an ANT+ power meter, the left and right power sensors are connected to each other in a master/slave relationship.
 The power sensor that serves as the master, typically the left power sensor in most cases, connects to both the bicycle computer as well as the slave power sensor.
 The master sensor collects data from the slave sensor and communicates with the bicycle computer.
 The slave sensor only communicates with the master sensor – never with the bicycle computer directly.

-With Bluetooth SMART, each power sensor is paired individually and directly to the bicycle computer.
+With a Bluetooth power meter, each power sensor is paired individually and directly to the bicycle computer.
 The bicycle computer combines the power values from both power sensors in order to determine total power.
 This doesn’t have a direct effect on how you use or train with the power meter, but we think it’s always nice to understand how the equipment you are using is actually working.